Acclaimed Australian artist Shane Moad was born in Manly, New South Wales, in 1959. He came to live in Western Australia in 1979.

-He has a strong colour content in his paintings with a semi-abstract view of the landscape, which is his main subject matter.
-He interprets the landscape giving them almost human form with a sensual feeling to them, always hoping to bring to the viewer another way to experience the scene.
+He has a strong color content in his paintings with a semi-abstract view of the landscape, which is his main subject matter.
+He interprets the landscape giving them almost human form with a sensual feeling to them, always hoping to bring another way to experience the scene.

 Shane has been given awards by Alan R. Dodge, Past Director of the “Art Gallery of Western Australia”, Robert Juniper, esteemed Australian artist, David Walker, Adjunct Professor of Art, Curtin University, Robert Cook, Associate Curator of Contemporary Art at the Art Gallery of Western Australia and an art critic for The West Australian, plus many others.